Our mission is to build a just, sustainable, and non-violent community. How we do that:

 • Our Email newsletter, sent to 3,000 people, with contents from our calendar of events

-We’re doing something a bit different this year for the National Peacemaker Award.
-Instead of being giving on one person, we will give it posthumously to three outstanding individuals who were leaders in three different faiths and who worked individually and collectively for more than 50 years to make major strides in social justice and more.
-They are the “Three Amigos of Houston” — Rev. William A. Lawson, Archbishop Joseph A. Fiorenza, and Rabbi Samuel E. Karff.
-Accepting the award on their behalf will be family members of Rev. Lawson and Rabbi Karff, and one of the Dominican Sisters for Archbishop Fiorenza.
-Details are below.
+The National Peacemaker Awardees are the “Three Amigos of Houston” — Rev. William A. Lawson, Archbishop Joseph A. Fiorenza, and Rabbi Samuel E. Karff.
+Accepting the award on their behalf will be family members of Rev. Lawson and Rabbi Karff, as well as one of the Dominican Sisters for Archbishop Fiorenza.
+The local Peacemaker Awards were awarded to great activists in our community.

 A Jew and a Palestinian, Maoz Inon & Aziz Abu Sarah, are traveling together for peace.